 John Psathas, ONZM

-The music of John Psathas has achieved a level of international success unprecedented in New Zealand history, and his works are performed, broadcast, and screened constantly on the international stage by many of the world’s greatest artists and presenters.
-Originally of Greek heritage, Johnis also now considered one of the three most important living composers of the Greek Diaspora.
-His musical language draws inspiration from jazz, electronica, Eastern European, Middle Eastern, avant-garde, rock, and classical music.
+John's music has achieved a level of international success unprecedented in New Zealand history, and he is also now considered one of the three most important living composers of the Greek Diaspora.

 CONNECT WITH JOHN ON

 NO MAN'S LAND PORTAL